yoboget/sid/README.md

 ## Installation

-We recommand to install the dependencies in the following order.
+We recommend to install the dependencies in the following order.

 1. rdkit [rdkit.org/docs/Install.html](https://www.rdkit.org/docs/Install.html)